Find Grad Schools

 492 Yearly Graduations

 The 2nd most popular school in the country for medical ethics majors who are seeking their master's degree is Capella University.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 492 people received their master's degree in medical ethics from Capella University.
-Of these students, 96% were women and 26% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 492 people received their master's degree in medical ethics from Capella University.
+About 95% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 142 Yearly Graduations

 The University of Texas at Arlington comes in at #3 on our list of the most popular colleges offering master's degrees in medical ethics.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-During the 2020-2021 academic year, 142 people received their master's degree in medical ethics from UT Arlington.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+During the most recent year for which we have data, 142 people received their master's degree in medical ethics from UT Arlington.
+About 97% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 140 Yearly Graduations